Skip navigation

 What are colorectal cancer screening tests?

-Colorectal cancer screening tests check for signs of colorectal cancer.
+Colorectal cancer screening tests check for colorectal cancer before you have any symptoms.
 Colorectal cancer is a type of cancer that affects the colon or rectum.
 The colon makes up most of the large intestine.
 The rectum is at the end of the large intestine and connects to the anus.

 Other names: colon cancer screening